 High school diploma or equivalent required.
 Ability/willingness to learn/participate in food preparation inventory and ordering or other assigned work related duties.
 Ability to perform or learn the following: a. follow standardized recipes, b. adjust recipes for desired yield c. use food buying guide.
 Ability to work independently without direct supervision.
 State of Maine CHRC approval required.
 School year position, Monday through Friday.

-Middle Schools & Bangor High: Students pay cash in line daily or they may pay for meals in advance.
-Advance meal payments are encouraged.
-Charging is not allowed.
-Bangor High School students are required to use their student ID when purchasing a meal.
+Middle Schools & Bangor High: Students pay cash in line daily or they may pay for a la carte in advance.
+Charging is a la carte is not allowed.

 Eat to Learn; Learn to Eat

 Bangor Schools Food Service Program is administered by a registered/licensed dietitian to offer Bangor students K-12 a variety of foods while considering dietary guidelines.
 We serve all whole grains, along with dark green and orange vegetables and legumes.
 Recipes have been revised to lower total fat, sugar and sodium with our meals providing less than 10% of saturated fat.
 The Bangor School Department also participates in the Fresh Fruit and Vegetable Program sponsored by the USDA.

 - 2 servings of fruit/vegetable

 - 1 serving of meat/meat alternate (i.e. cheese)

 - 1 serving of bread/bread alternate (i.e. pasta)